Coccidioidomycosis: Prevention

-Preventing Valley fever is challenging because it is difficult to avoid breathing in the fungus should it be present; however, the public health effect of the disease is essential to understand in areas where the fungus is endemic.
-Enhancing surveillance of coccidioidomycosis is key to preparedness in the medical field in addition to improving diagnostics for early infections.
-Currently there are no completely effective preventive measures available for people who live or travel through Valley fever-endemic areas.
+Preventing coccidioidomycosis is challenging because it is difficult to avoid breathing in the fungus should it be present; however, the public health effects of the disease are essential to understand in areas where the fungus is endemic.
+Enhancing surveillance of coccidioidomycosis is key to preparedness in the medical field and improving diagnostics for early infections.
+No completely effective preventive measures are available for people who live or travel through Valley fever-endemic areas.
 Recommended preventive measures include avoiding airborne dust or dirt, but this does not guarantee protection against infection.
 People in certain occupations may be advised to wear face masks.
 The use of air filtration indoors is also helpful, in addition to keeping skin injuries clean and covered to avoid skin infection.

-In 1998–2011, there were 111,117 cases of coccidioidomycosis in the U.S. that were logged into the National Notifiable Diseases Surveillance System (NNDSS).
+From 1998 to 2011, there were 111,117 U.S. cases of coccidioidomycosis logged in the National Notifiable Diseases Surveillance System (NNDSS).
 Since many U.S. states do not require reporting of coccidioidomycosis, the actual numbers may be higher.
 The United States' Centers for Disease Control and Prevention (CDC) called the disease a "silent epidemic" and acknowledged that there is no proven anticoccidioidal vaccine available.
 A 2001 cost-effectiveness analysis indicated that a potential vaccine could improve health as well as reducing total health care expenditures among infants, teens, and immigrant adults, and more modestly improve health but increase total health care expenditures in older age groups.

-Raising both surveillance and awareness of the disease while medical researchers are developing a human vaccine can positively contribute towards prevention efforts.
+Raising surveillance and disease awareness while medical researchers develop a human vaccine can positively contribute to prevention efforts.
 Research demonstrates that patients from endemic areas who are aware of the disease are most likely to request diagnostic testing for coccidioidomycosis.
 Presently, Meridian Bioscience manufactures the so-called EIA test to diagnose the Valley fever, which however is known for producing a fair quantity of false positives.
-Currently, recommended prevention measures can include type-of-exposure-based respirator protection for persons engaged in agriculture, construction and others working outdoors in endemic areas.
+Recommended prevention measures can include type-of-exposure-based respirator protection for persons engaged in agriculture, construction, and others working outdoors in endemic areas.
 Dust control measures such as planting grass and wetting the soil, and also limiting exposure to dust storms are advisable for residential areas in endemic regions.